Northern Mississippi River

 Siege of Port Hudson

 The disastrous outcome of the May 27 assault tested Banks’ resolve.
 Unwilling to risk another failure on the same scale, Banks began a siege.
 Within four days, Banks had his engineers excavating trenches and erecting fortifications around the perimeter of Port Hudson.
 To make sure Gardner’s troops remained trapped, Banks brought up an additional nine regiments to man the new entrenchments.
-By June 1, Banks’ cannoneers, complemented by naval gunners on the river, began shelling the cornered Rebels.
+By June 1, Banks’ cannoneers, complemented by naval gunners on the river, began shelling the cornered Confederates.

 June 14 Assault